 Browser does not support script.

-Study for an adult nursing degree in the heart of London, leading to professional registration as an Adult nurse with the Nursing and Midwifery Council (NMC).
-The programme will equip you with the full range of skills to care for adults in a variety of settings including primary health care, acute medical and/surgical units, accident and emergency, and critical care.
+The Adult Nursing BSc at King’s is a central London-based opportunity to study for professional registration as an Adult Nurse with the Nursing and Midwifery Council (NMC).
+The programme will equip you with the full range of skills to care for adults in a variety of fields including primary health care, acute medical and surgical units, accident and emergency, and critical care.